JGrotex/tci-extensions/extensions/Twitter/README.md

 package anaconda - "github.com/ChimeraCoder/anaconda" :: Thanks to Anaconda it is simple accessing version 1.1 of the Twitter API.

 ## Thanks
-This Implemenation is inspired and based on a TIBCO PSG Hackathon Source Implementation, thanks to FLOGO AllStars team.
+This Implementation is inspired and based on a TIBCO PSG Hackathon Source Implementation, thanks to FLOGO AllStars team.